jeredw/eniac-chess/easm.md

 This a much more expensive instruction to implement, especially because the five `MOV A,X` sequences are not already implemented for other instructions.
 It is the slowest opcode, taking 38 cycles to complete.
 But it's marvelously faster and smaller than implementing this capability as a subroutine, and besides, we only have one level of call stack.

 # Making it all fit
-Memory is by far the scarcest resource for programs running on the VM.
-But for the VM implementation itself, the scarce resource is ENIAC hardware.
 Programming the VM is akin to writing microcode, and the number of program units in the system is a hard limit on the number of microcode steps.
-It is possible to share program subsequences, but multiple callers must be isolated, requiring further resources in the form of pulse amplifiers and dummy programs .
+It is possible to share program subsequences, but multiple callers must be isolated, requiring further resources in the form of pulse amplifiers and dummy programs.
 There are also only a limited number of inputs and outputs on each accumulator, which means that hardware functions involving special wiring -- permuters, conditionals, indexed lookups -- must be distributed across many accumulators.
 This section describes the techniques we developed to use less hardware and trade between available resources.

 When you run easm, it gives you a map of the resources used.
 The current version of chessvm assembles like this:
 ```